jundalisay/sp/content/en/research/diogenes/lives/chapter-15.md

 He lived with Amyntas, the king of the Macedonians, as both a physician and a friend.

-II.
-He was the most eminent of all the pupils of Plato.
+<sup>2</sup> He was the most eminent of all the pupils of Plato.

 He had a lisping voice, as is asserted by Timotheus the Athenian, in his work on Lives.

 He had also very thin legs and small eyes.
 But he used to indulge in very conspicuous dress, and rings, and used to dress his hair carefully.

-III.
-He had also a son named Nicomachus, by Herpyllis his concubine, as we are told by Timotheus.
+<sup>3</sup> He had also a son named Nicomachus, by Herpyllis his concubine, as we are told by Timotheus.

-IV.
-He seceded from Plato while Plato was still alive.
+<sup>4</sup> He seceded from Plato while Plato was still alive.

 “Aristotle has kicked us off just as chickens do their mother after they have been hatched.”